iem-projects/pd-acre-amb/readme.rst

 For debugging visualization done by GUI objects with ``ctl`` postfix.
 Additional a GUIs for control of the Ambisonics space the iemgui is used for better control of many channels, see ``amb/sphere``.

 Another tool using the GEM library for rendering an Amisonics bus with Open-GL in different maps.
-A rough version started which is refactored from works done  on the IEM, see ``amb/tools/vi``
+A rough version started which is refactored from works done  on the IEM, see ``amb/tools/vi`` - to be cleaned and fixed again.

 Binaural rendering
 ..................

-of an Ambisonics signal is implemented by a really early version used within the CUBEmixer and will completed with the new version when the fast convolving engine object is ready to be included and Rendering presets from the Ambix library can be used.
+of an Ambisonics signal is implemented by a really early version used within the CUBEmixer and will completed with the new version when the fast convolution engine object is ready to be included and Rendering presets from the Ambix library can be used.

 Player
 ......